-is a Young Adult book written by Francine Prose.
+After is a Young Adult Literature novel written by Francine Prose.

-Tom is a sophomore at Central High, one of the “smart jocks” a normal guy at a normal school.
+Tom is a sophomore at Central High, one of the smart jocks, a normal guy at a normal school.
 And during math class, that normalcy shatters.
 A school the next town over is shot up by angry students, and in the wake of this tragedy, school at Central begins to change.
-A Grief and Crisis counselor, Dr Willner, takes over, instituting new rules at every turn.
-Metal detectors, 'random searches', a ban on things like Chewing Gum, hats, even the color red.
-At first the students make their compromises, but when those that do not comply begin to vanish, Tom realizes that nothing good can come of sacrificing freedom for safety.
+A grief and crisis counselor, Dr Willner, takes over, instituting new rules at every turn.
+Metal detectors, random searches, a ban on things like chewing gum, hats, even the color red.
+At first the students make their compromises, but when those who do not comply begin to vanish, Tom realizes that nothing good can come of sacrificing freedom for safety.

 Provides examples of:

 - Big Brother Is Watching: Referenced by name after Wilner tells Henry and his parents to meet them on the next day when they're in a totally different town.

 - Brainwashed: The parents are brainwashed into thinking Wilner's security measures are justified by his emails.